How OneOncology drives innovation in community oncology with Slack

 Seeking oncology solutions with OneCommunity on Slack

-Collaboration across fragmented – and often small – clinic sites can be challenging.
-As a potential solution, OneOncology launched OneCommunity, a secure, interactive online platform used across its network of 15 practices and more than 130 clinic sites in the US.
+Collaboration across fragmented—and often small—clinic sites can be challenging.
+As a potential solution, OneOncology launched OneCommunity, a secure, interactive online platform used across its network of 15 practices and more than 130 clinic sites.

-The company then searched for a digital solution for the type of community and knowledge-sharing that OneCommunity would build.
-When it discovered Slack, it had what it needed to take things to the next level and give physicians an innovative tool unrivalled in community oncology.
+The company then searched for a digital solution for the type of community and knowledge-sharing OneCommunity would build.
+When it discovered Slack, it had what it needed to take things to the next level and give physicians an innovative tool unrivaled in community oncology.

 When OneOncology evaluated its collaboration options, it determined that Slack was the best tool to help the company in the next phase of its journey.

-One of its first use cases involved implementing virtual tumour boards.
-On these boards, for example, a lung specialist from Arizona can post images from a complex case at any time and obtain input from disease-specific experts within the network and across a large community of oncology practices.
-Members also can post, comment and disseminate policy and education updates affecting oncology.
+One of its first use cases involved implementing virtual tumor boards.
+On these boards, for example, a lung specialist from Arizona can post images from a complex case anytime and obtain input from disease-specific experts within the network and across a large community of oncology practices.
+Members also can post, comment, and disseminate policy and education updates affecting oncology.

 Access to this information makes it easier for clinicians to source expertise, enhancing patient treatment and experience and the ability for doctors to discuss and respond to cases promptly.
 Better consultation, discussion and therapeutic decisions create a direct line of access to high-level care, which furthers health equity, especially for patients in rural areas.